John Henry Lloyd: Legacy

 Lloyd was a heavy hitter, usually batting cleanup during his prime, but also knew how to play "inside baseball" and was an expert place-hitter and bunter.
 He is generally considered the greatest shortstop in Negro league history, and Babe Ruth reportedly believed Lloyd to be the greatest baseball player ever.
-Lloyd was called the "Black Wagner," a reference to Pittsburgh Pirates Hall of Famer Honus Wagner.
+Lloyd was called the "Black Wagner", a reference to Pittsburgh Pirates Hall of Famer Honus Wagner.
 On Lloyd, Wagner said "It's an honor to be compared to him."
 Writer Bill James ranked Lloyd as the 27th greatest baseball player of all-time in the 2001 book The New Bill James Historical Baseball Abstract.

 Lloyd was probably the most sought-after African-American player of his generation.
 "Wherever the money was, that's where I was," he once said.
 His career record bears this out, showing him constantly moving from team to team.
 He was also known for his gentlemanly conduct.

 Lloyd was posthumously inducted into the National Baseball Hall of Fame in 1977.
 He was nominated, along with several athletes and other public figures, for induction into the New Jersey Hall of Fame in 2014.
 However, basketball player Patrick Ewing was the only sportsperson inducted.

+In April 2025, Atlantic City reopened a renovated community baseball stadium and named it Pop Lloyd Stadium in Lloyd's honor.